How to properly furnish a college room with dorm furniture that is green and nontoxic to help keep immunity strong and illness at bay all year long!

 This is a good thing in so many ways!
 The great news is that perfection isn’t necessary for your child to thrive.

-Making a few key dorm furnishing decisions upfront such as covering the standard dorm mattress with a nontoxic topper will create a living environment that is safe enough to encourage a healthy and successful college experience.
+Making a few key dorm furnishing decisions upfront such as covering the standard dorm mattress with a nontoxic topper that adds safety and support will create a living environment that is safe enough to encourage a healthy and successful college experience.